Emily Pacenti // Editor-in-Chief, President

 Carly Gillingham graduated from Florida State University double majoring in International Affairs and Political Science with a minor in English.
-As co-founder and former Editor-in-Chief of Spire, she has worked to develop the magazine since it’s inception to fill a gap in the world of student publishing on FSU’s campus and in digital spaces.
-She is a passionate Human Rights advocate who loves to travel to new places.
+As co-founder and former Editor-in-Chief of Spire, she worked to develop the magazine to fill a gap in the world of student publishing on FSU’s campus and in digital spaces.

 Maggie May graduated from Florida State University majoring in Studio Art and International Affairs and minoring in Environmental Studies and the History of Science.
-As publicity coordinator for Amnesty International at Florida State she’s interested in human rights and environmental reporting.
+She served as publicity coordinator for Amnesty International at Florida State, interested in human rights and environmental reporting, as well as for Spire Magazine.
 She is currently pursuing a Master’s in Journalism.

 Noah Hertz is a recent graduate of Florida State University in political science and international affairs who joined Spire early in its life and helped establish it as a student organization.
 Noah served as president to Spire.

 Audrey Caraher is in her third year at FSU studying Editing, Writing, and Media and Media Communications.
 She has a passion for journalism and works with Spire as an author, editor, and designer.
 Audrey served as an editor-in-chief to Spire.